 Martha Hill Duncan began piano lessons at the age of eight and started experimenting with composing and improvising soon after.
 She was a member of the first graduating class of the Houston High School for Performing and Visual Arts, receiving a diploma in Vocal Music and earned a Degree in Composition from the University of Texas at Austin with piano as her principal instrument.
 Martha is grateful to have studied with several inspirational and generous teachers: composers Dr. Donald Grantham and Dr. Sam Dolin inspired and encouraged her to express her musical ideas, while influential piano teachers Danielle Martin, Gregory Allen, Dr. Errol Haun and Trudy Borden helped to hone her piano performance and teaching skills.

-In 1982, Martha moved to Canada with her husband, astrophysicist Martin Duncan.
+In 1982, Martha moved to Canada with her husband, astrophysicist Dr. Martin Duncan.
 In appreciation of her adopted country, many of Martha’s vocal and choral works are set to Canadian texts.
 Some of these songs have won awards in both American and Canadian choral and art song competitions.

 Martha has enjoyed many collaborative projects within her community of Kingston, Ontario.
 She has worked with local songwriters, poets, artists, choirs and the Ban Righ Foundation of Queen’s University.
 Some of the works produced from these joint efforts include This Girl Danced Spring for SSAA & Piano with lyrics by Gary Rasberry, Robins for SSA, Tenor Solo and Piano with poetry by Peter Brassard, Limestone Etchings, a collection of piano pieces celebrating local Kingston landmarks with artist Spencer Hope and Who Is She?, written for both solo voice and treble choir as a fundraiser for the Ban Righ Foundation of Queen’s University, celebrating influential women.